 8 signs you learned bad relationship habits from your parents

-We learn a lot of things from our family that stick with us well into adulthood.
+We learn a lot of things from our families that stick with us well into adulthood.
 Although we might adopt and adapt our family’s values and make them our own when it comes to our work ethic, our politics, and even how we eat, other things can be harder to shake.
 When it comes to love, especially, there are more than a few signs you learned bad relationship habits from your parents.
-Most of the time, they probably don’t even know they’re doing it since most parents don’t talk to their kids about the emotional aspects of love at all, according to a new study.
+Most of the time, they probably don’t even know realize what they’re teaching you, since most parents don’t talk to their kids about the emotional aspects of love at all, according to a new study.

 The study, done by Harvard Graduate School of Education, found that most families don’t sit teens down and talk about love when they have “the talk,” even though 65 percent of kids surveyed said that they’d be open to talking to their parents and educators about healthy relationships.

 Think about it: Kids are taught, either at home or in some awkward sex ed classroom, about sexually transmitted diseases, lectured on condoms and the “perks” of abstinence, and then sent off into the world to navigate relationships without a clue how to do the hard stuff.
 So if you feel like you learned most of what you know about love and relationships from R&B songs and rom-coms, you are totally not alone.

 Luckily, you can unlearn bad relationship habits with a little work.
 But first you have to know what you’re doing wrong.
 Here are a few signs you might have picked up bad relationship habits from your parents, well-meaning as they probably were.